 The City of Shasta Lake is a publicly owned electric utility and maintains extensive relationships across all organizations in the community, including public safety agencies that lead emergency response efforts within the City.
 City management maintains constant contact with local law enforcement and fire agencies, including the Shasta County Sheriff's Office (SCSO) and the Shasta Lake Fire Protection District (SLFPD).
 SCSO provides law enforcement services to the City by a contract arrangement, and the City provides a Sheriff substation that is centrally located within the City.
 The Sheriff substation commander reports directly to the City Manager.
-The City regularly collaborates with SLFPD through various forums, including a newly formed "Community Emergency Preparedness" committee, and the City recently agreed to help fund a new full-time SLFPD Fire Prevention Officer who reports directly to the Fire Chief and will be responsible for all fire prevention, fire safety, and education activities in the SLFPD boundaries.
+The City regularly collaborates with SLFPD through various forums, including a newly formed "Community Emergency Preparedness" committee, and the City recently agreed to help fund a new full-time SLFPD Fire Prevention Officer who reports directly to the SLFPD boundaries.
 The SLFPD Fire Prevention Officer's primary duties include enforcement of state and local fire prevention regulations, coordinate with the City building official and code enforcement staff for fire code enforcement activities, and conduct fire prevention inspections, among other duties.

 The public has the opportunity to engage the elected governing body of the City of Shasta Lake at each City Council meeting.
-All City Council meetings are publicly agendized and regularly scheduled meetings are televised and local television and available via the City's website.
+All City Council meetings are publicly agendized and regularly scheduled meetings are available via the City's website.
 All members of the public have an opportunity to address the City Council during public comment periods.
+Wildfire risks and preparedness are common & recurring topics raised by the public during these public comment periods.